RoamGuru Roam Guru

 The world's most visited museum is overwhelming by design.
 72,735 square meters of exhibition space housing 35,000 works.
 You could spend a week here and barely scratch the surface.
 Most visitors spend three hours, see the Mona Lisa (from 20 feet away, behind bulletproof glass, surrounded by phone-wielding crowds), and leave slightly disappointed.

-Tickets: €22 ($23.90) for general admission.
-Free for under-18s and EU residents under 26.
+Tickets: €22 ($23.85) general admission for non-EEA visitors.
+Free for under-18s and EU residents under 26 (bring ID proving residency).
 First Sunday of each month is free for everyone—expect crowds that make Black Friday look peaceful.

 Opening hours: